JuliusNixi/GitHub-Repos-WebCards/README.md

 ## General explaination for both modes
 * The data will be injected in every `<gh-repos-cards>`.
 * The `style="display: none;"` is optional, but recommended, it will automatically removed from this script after the data injection to prevent showing empty html structure to the website viewer during the data download.
 So **don't use inline CSS on this tag**.
 * In each `<gh-repos-cards>` exactly 1 `<div>` with at least the `gh-repos-cards-div` class must be present, otherwise an error is throw.
-All the html strcture to contain the desired data must be in this div, otherwise their won't be filled.
+All the html strcture to contain the desired data (see below) must be in this div, otherwise their won't be filled.
 * The `data-user` and `data-repo` attributes in the `<gh-repos-cards>` must be present and setted respectively to the desired GitHub repository owner and to his repository's name.

 ## Usage